Psychoanalysis: Variations in technique

 Interpersonal–relational psychoanalysts emphasize the notion that it is impossible to be neutral.
-Sullivan introduced the term participant-observer to indicate the analyst inevitably interacts with the analysand, and suggested the detailed inquiry as an alternative to interpretation.
+Sullivan introduced the term participant-observer to indicate that the analyst inevitably interacts with the analysand, and suggested the detailed inquiry as an alternative to interpretation.
 The detailed inquiry involves noting where the analysand is leaving out important elements of an account and noting when the story is obfuscated, and asking careful questions to open up the dialogue.

 Group therapy and play therapy

 Although single-client sessions remain the norm, psychoanalytic theory has been used to develop other types of psychological treatment.
 Psychoanalytic group therapy was pioneered by Trigant Burrow, Joseph Pratt, Paul F. Schilder, Samuel R. Slavson, Harry Stack Sullivan, and Wolfe.
 Child-centered counseling for parents was instituted early in analytic history by Freud, and was later further developed by Irwin Marcus, Edith Schulhofer, and Gilbert Kliman.
 Psychoanalytically based couples therapy has been promulgated and explicated by Fred Sander.
 Techniques and tools developed in the first decade of the 21st century have made psychoanalysis available to patients who were not treatable by earlier techniques.
 This meant that the analytic situation was modified so that it would be more suitable and more likely to be helpful for these patients.
 Eagle (2007) believes that psychoanalysis cannot be a self-contained discipline but instead must be open to influence from and integration with findings and theory from other disciplines.

 Psychoanalytic constructs have been adapted for use with children with treatments such as play therapy, art therapy, and storytelling.
 Throughout her career, from the 1920s through the 1970s, Anna Freud adapted psychoanalysis for children through play.
 This is still used today for children, especially those who are preadolescent.
 Using toys and games, children are able to symbolically demonstrate their fears, fantasies, and defenses; although not identical, this technique, in children, is analogous to the aim of free association in adults.
 Psychoanalytic play therapy allows the child and analyst to understand children's conflicts, particularly defenses such as disobedience and withdrawal, that have been guarding against various unpleasant feelings and hostile wishes.
 In art therapy, the counselor may have a child draw a portrait and then tell a story about the portrait.
 The counselor watches for recurring themes—regardless of whether it is with art or toys.